microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 #### Example extracted solution directory structure
 ![Example extracted solution directory structure](https://github.com/paulbreuler/d365-PFE-Blogs/blob/DevOps-Intro-Blog/media/devops/ext-solution-dir-structure.png?raw=true)

-Solution Packager is a great solution for team development as your developers can pack and import a solution from your repository, make changes, then export, unpack, and commit changes back to the repository.
-For more on the benefits of using solution packager check out the article [*Use source control with solution files*](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-source-control-solution-files) on Microsoft Docs.
+Solution Packager is a great solution for team development as your developers can pack and import a solution from your repository, make changes.
+Then once the developer's works is done export, unpack, and commit changes back to the repository.
+For more on the benefits of using solution packager and example scenarios check out the article [*Use source control with solution files*](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-source-control-solution-files) on Microsoft Docs.

 **Note:** Solution Packager does not completely remove merge conflicts but does make them easier to manage.